splunk/splunk-connect-for-snmp/docs/microk8s/configuration/configuring-profiles.md

 1. Static profile: Polling starts when the profile is added to the `profiles` field in the `inventory` of the device.
 2. Smart profile: Polling starts when configured conditions are fulfilled, and the device to poll from has `smart_profiles` enabled in inventory.
-Smart profiles are useful when you have many devices of the same kind, and you don't want to configure each of them individually with static profiles.
+Smart profiles are useful when you have many devices of the same kind, and you do not want to configure each of them individually with static profiles.

     In order to configure smart profile, do the following: